-The Company's objectives, with respect to the management of capital, are (i) to comply with the restrictions of minimum equity and (ii) to maintain an optimal capital structure.
+The objectives of the Company, in relation to capital management are: (i) to meet the minimum equity requirements and (ii) to maintain an optimal capital structure.

-The Company monitors its contractual obligations and the regulatory limitations in the different countries where the entities of the group are domiciled to assure they meet the limit of minimum net equity, where the most restrictive limitation is to maintain a positive net equity.
+The Company monitors contractual obligations and regulatory requirements in the different countries where the group's companies are domiciled to ensure faithful compliance with the minimum equity requirement, the most restrictive limit of which is to maintain positive liquid equity.

-Additionally, the Company periodically monitors the short and long term cash flow projections to assure the Company has adequate sources of funding to generate the cash requirement to face its investment and funding future commitments.
+Additionally, the Company periodically monitors the short and long term cash flow projections to ensure that it has sufficient cash generation alternatives to meet future investment and financing commitments.

-The Company's international credit rating is the product of the ability to meet long-term financial commitments.
-As of June 30, 2020, and as a consequence of the expected drop in demand due to the COVID-19 pandemic and the Company's entry into the judicial reorganization under Chapter 11, Standard & Poor's and Fitch Ratings lowered the international rating. compared to the rating as of December 31, 2019, from BB- to D (Standard & Poor's) and from BB- to D (Fitch Ratings), while Moody's lowered the rating from Ba3 to Ca, and then on May 27, 2020 move LATAM's issuer outlook from "Negative" to "Rating Withdrawn".
+The international credit rating of the Company is the result of the ability to meet long-term financial commitments.
+As of September 30, 2020, and as a consequence of the expected drop in demand due to the COVID-19 pandemic and the Company's entry into the judicial reorganization under Chapter 11, Standard & Poor's, Fitch Ratings and Moody's lowered the International long-term rating of the Company, compared to the rating as of December 31, 2019, from BB- to D (Standard & Poor's) and from BB- to D (Fitch Ratings), while Moody's lowered the rating from Ba3 to Ca, and then leave coverage on LATAM (withdrawn action) on May 27, 2020.